SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ## Usage

-You should understand how the .NET [configuration service](https://docs.microsoft.com/aspnet/core/fundamentals/configuration) works before starting to use the management endpoints.
+You should have a good understanding of how the [.NET Configuration System](https://learn.microsoft.com/aspnet/core/fundamentals/configuration) works before starting to use the management endpoints.
 You need at least a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the endpoints.

 Steeltoe distributed tracing automatically applies instrumentation at key ingress and egress points in your ASP.NET Core application so that you are able to get meaningful traces without having to do any instrumentation yourself.
 These points include: